John Whitmer Historical Association: Academic community

 The JWHA is considered an important professional venue within the Latter Day Saint historical community.
 Historians from different backgrounds connect and share research, and develop scholarship.
 JWHA is often a venue for research which is later published in book form by a scholarly press.
-For example, Jan Shipps, a non-Mormon scholar, opened the first JWHA conference in 1973 with a paper entitled "The Prophet Puzzle," which was then picked up the next year by the Mormon History Association as the head article in the inaugural issue of the Journal of Mormon History.
+For example, Jan Shipps, a non-Mormon scholar, opened the first JWHA conference in 1973 with a paper entitled "The Prophet Puzzle", which was then picked up the next year by the Mormon History Association as the head article in the inaugural issue of the Journal of Mormon History.
 Years later the paper was again highlighted in the Essays on Mormonism Series published by Signature Books.
 In another example from the 1973 JWHA conference, Lawrence Foster, another non-Mormon, shared his research on polygamy with LDS Assistant Church Historian Davis Bitton.
 Bitton invited Foster to the LDS archives in Salt Lake City, Utah, leading to Foster's first published book.

 Since its founding, the JWHA has worked closely with its "sister organization", the Utah-based Mormon History Association.
 The two organizations have held a joint conference and have long offered joint memberships.
 Many MHA members are also JWHA members, or also members of the Utah State Historical Society, all three of which Jan Shipps called "Mormon to the core".
 Several presidents of the MHA have also been presidents of the JWHA, as well as one BYU religion professor.
-In addition to the MHA, the JWHA has also co-sponsored conferences with the Sunstone Educational Foundation and collaborated with the Mormon Missouri Frontier Foundation, including an archaeological dig at Haun's Mill in 2002.
+In addition to the MHA, the JWHA has also co-sponsored conferences with the Sunstone Educational Foundation and collaborated with the Mormon Missouri Frontier Foundation, including an archaeological dig at Hawn's Mill in 2002.

 The JWHA and MHA fostered an interfaith dialogue that helped thaw relations between the LDS and RLDS.
 Each organization published research and reviewed books by members of both faiths.
 This complimented the trust developed in the 1960s between Richard Howard, the RLDS Church Historian, and Robert Matthews, an LDS researcher of Joseph Smith's Bible translation manuscript, held in the RLDS collections.
 From this goodwill, the RLDS Church approved Matthews' research for publication in the official LDS Edition of the Bible in 1979.

 While it is most often compared to the MHA, the role of the JWHA has also been compared to other organizations within the historical community.
 This includes the Sunstone Education Foundation, the Dialogue Foundation, Signature Books, the Utah State Historical Society (and other Utah history groups), the LDS Church History Department, and Brigham Young University institutions like the Joseph Fielding Smith Institute, the Charles Redd Center, the Religious Studies Center, and the BYU history department.
 Also compared are societies beyond Mormon studies, such as the American Historical Association, the American Academy of Religion, the Western History Association, and the Communal Studies Association.